kwlee12/ETA/readme.md

 ### Run Code

 Programs can be divided to training phase and application phase.
-In first time, you need to run `training.py` before `predicting.py`, and the input data can refer to 'Inupt Schema'.
+You must run `training.py` before `predicting.py`, because malware detection is based on the model that was trained with input data.

 #### Training Phase

+There is a parameter, `-f`, which means the input data for training model. `PATH` is the file path, and `file.csv` is the file with csv format.
+The input data schema can be referred to the section "Input Schema".

+After running this code, you will get a folder named "model" (can be changed filename in config.ini).
+The folder contained 5 models (the numbers is alse decided in config.ini) and one text file which recorded the important features.

 ```
 python3 training.py -f PATH/file.csv